To content

 • annotated templates and guidelines

-• text modules on cross-sectional topics such as research data management, support for early career researchers, and equal opportunities
+• information about cross-sectional topics such as research data management, support for early career researchers, and equal opportunities

 • comprehensive advice in all phases of the application process